rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 A handler is a kind of task referenced by a unique global name:

-* It is activated by one or more notifiers.
+* One or more notifiers activate it.
 * It does not start immediately, but waits until all tasks are complete to run.

 Example of handlers: